mcasperson/SecondBrain/README.md

 SecondBrain is a CLI tool to access and filter data from external data sources such as Salesforce, ZenDesk, Slack, Gong and others, and then query that data using an LLM.

+This tool uses Retrieval Augmented Generation (RAG) techniques to pull in relevant data from external sources, filter it based on keywords, and then pass that data to a Large Language Model (LLM) for analysis.

 This is useful for generating reports, summaries, and insights from multiple and otherwise disconnected data sources.

 ## Building